billystein25/GDMarginSprites/README.md

 meters for 2D and 3D respectively.
 It works similarly to the auto scaling of TextureRect.[br]

-## Example
+## Use Example
 Imagine you need to have a pick-up-able item in your 2D space, but your player only has one item slot.
-In that case if the player is already holding an item you would want the item to the ground to be replaced by the one your player is already holding.
+In that case if the player is already holding an item you would want the item on the ground to be replaced by the one your player is already holding.
 But what happens if the two items have vastly different texture sizes?
 In that case you would need to scale your sprite depending on what item is currently being desplayed.[br]
-GoMarginSprites implement exactly that by implementing minimum and maximum sizes that the node will scale to.
+GoMarginSprites adds that functionality by implementing minimum and maximum sizes that the node will scale to.
 It also implements different stretch modes such as keeping the (1, 1) ratio of your texture, modifying only one of the two axis, or modifying both disregarding the ratio.[br]